ga-curriculum/intro-to-asynchronous-programming/promises/README.md

 3. **Rejected**: The asynchronous operation failed or encountered an error.

 Once a promise is either fulfilled or rejected, it is considered ***settled***, and its state can no longer change.

+tktk Hunter, feel like an asset would work well here to demo this.

 ## Handling Promises